Welcome To UW Medical Center

 's 2013-14 edition of Best Hospitals.
 University of Washington Medical Center is ranked No. 1 as the best hospital in the state and in the Seattle metro area.
 UW Medical Center is rated among the nation's top 10 hospitals in three specialties: rehabilitation (No. 4), cancer (No. 7), and diabetes and endocrinology (No. 8).

 Of nearly 5,000 hospitals considered for the publication's 2013-14 survey, only 150 scored sufficiently high to be ranked in even one of 16 specialty areas.
-UW Medical Center was nationally ranked in ten specialty areas: rehabilitation (No. 4); cancer (No. 7); diabetes and endocrinology (No. 8); nephrology (No. 24); geriatrics (No. 25); neurology/neurosurgery (No. 27); ear, nose and throat (No. 32); urology (No. 38); gynecology (No. 43); and pulmonology (No. 48).
-Several other specialties were ranked as high-performing: cardiology and heart surgery; gastroenterology and GI surgery; and orthopedics.See all awards >
+UW Medical Center was nationally ranked in eleven specialty areas: rehabilitation (No. 4); cancer (No. 7); diabetes and endocrinology (No. 8); orthopedics (No. 19); nephrology (No. 24); geriatrics (No. 25); neurology/neurosurgery (No. 27); ear, nose and throat (No. 32); urology (No. 38); gynecology (No. 43); and pulmonology (No. 48).
+Several other specialties were ranked as high-performing: cardiology and heart surgery and gastroenterology and GI surgery;.See all awards >

 Maps, Directions and Parking